youngsoul/pyimagesearch-covid19-image-classification/Readme.md

 `*A New Method for Face Recognition Using Convolutional Neural Network - Scientific Figure on ResearchGate.
 Available from: https://www.researchgate.net/figure/A-convolutional-neural-networks-CNN_fig6_321286547 [accessed 18 Mar, 2020]*
 `

 Think of a convolution as a small, 3x3 or 5x5, etc, mathematical matrix that is applied to an image to alter the image.
-We use convolutions all time when using image processing software to sharpen or blur an image.
+We use convolutions often when using image processing software to sharpen or blur an image for example.
 The goal of training a CNN is to determine the values of the matrix convolutions that will alter the image in such a way as to expose features of the image that the FCN layer can use for classification.

 A CNN model will be made up of some number of convolutional layers.
-Each layer will have a different number of kernels ( small matrix we talked about ), and a final fully connected network (FCN) layer that will be used to perform the actual classification step.
+Each layer will have a different number of kernels ( small matrix we talked about ), and a final a fully connected network (FCN) layer that will be used to perform the actual classification step.

 The initial convolutional layers, also called the convolutional base, act as a feature extraction layer.
-This layer is attempting to identify the features in a dataset and for an image that might be interesting parts of the images.
+This layer is attempting to identify the features in a dataset and for an image that might contain interesting parts of the images.
 According to Francois Chollet the creator of Keras from his book Deep Learning with Python,

 `... the representations learned by the convolutional base as likely to be more generic [than the fully connected layer] and therefore more reusable; the feature maps of the convnet are presence maps of generic concepts over a picture, which is likely to be useful regardless of the conputer-vision problem at hand.`